triplecheck/big/README.md

-TDF stands for "TripleCheck Data Format".
-These files are archives built to store millions of files.
+BIG is an archive format that was designed to store millions of files.

 The format is quite simple.
 For each archive, two files are used.
 One file is where we store all the binary files.
 The second file contains a list of